 BDP Quadrangle and PARTISANS propose 66-storey Toronto tower

-Located on the southeast corner of Yonge Street, 55 Yonge is a residential and office tower that will include nearly 500 new residential units.
-The tower would be used for commercial and residential purposes with two full storeys of retail as well as lobby spaces at the ground level
+Located on the southeast corner of Yonge Street and Colborne Street, 55 Yonge is a mixed-use tower that will include nearly 500 new residential units.
+The tower would be used for commercial office and residential purposes, with two full storeys of retail.

-The 1958-completed 55 Yonge was designed by Canadian Modernist architect Peter Dickinson and by Page + Steele Architects.
-Rising up from the retail/lobby portion of the building is a podium containing 13 levels of office space, which replaces the offices that currently stand at 53 and 55 Yonge.
+Atop the retail base would be a podium containing 13 levels of office space, which replaces the offices that currently stand at 53 and 55 Yonge, and the residential tower.

 The building is designed to include approximately 13,000 square metres of retail space, 16,700 square metres of office space and mix of studio, one-bedroom, two-bedroom and three-bedroom units.

 The developers say they’re using a “cohesive and contemporary high-rise design” for the multi-use skyscraper.
-Currently, the lot is occupied by two office buildings which would need to be demolished in order for this tower to get built.
+Currently, the lot is occupied by two office buildings, including a 12-storey building 1958 by Canadian Modernist architect Peter Dickinson and by Page + Steele Architects.

-The developers of 55 Yonge are actively looking for input from the public.
-The company has published a website seeking feedback on the Yonge Street site.
+The developers of 55 Yonge has published a website seeking feedback on the Yonge Street site.
 There is no planned date for construction at present.